All Episodes

 How long is it going to be before the Republicans start ripping into Pelosi like the Democrats ripped into Newt?

-And my thinking was it ain't going to happen because she's a girl, and you don't hit the girl.
+And my thinking was, it ain't going to happen because she's a girl, and you don't hit the girl.

-You just you don't hit the girl.
+You don't hit the girl.

-Plus it's not who the Republicans are, despite what the Democrats think.
+Plus, it's not who the Republicans are, despite what the Democrats think.

-That's what we just that's when I should have recognized what a passive bunch of wimps live in this country.
+For somebody like Clinton, that's when I should have recognized what a passive bunch of wimps live in this country.

 Nevertheless, Bush is actually doing something from a political standpoint pretty smart.